Internal Masthead Image

 Alumni House subverts the traditional streetscape of hard perimeter, the metaphoric and literal boundary between interior and exterior space that is the pattern of other buildings in this city park setting.
 One corner of the four-storey building is set back from the street dissolving the border between public and private spaces.

 Recessing the civic edge creates a flexible, multi-use open space at street level, a generous civic room that extends the footpath.
 It welcomes people into the building and brings university life literally onto the street.
-A wide stepped entrance provides a natural amphitheatre, while creating a covered space below for public gathering.

-On the upper levels alumni activity is orientated to the perimeters of the building making it visible to the street.
-The facades are wrapped with generous terraces, an active edge to the street exemplifying engagement.
 This inversion of traditional inward-facing institutional spaces connects the inner-life of the university to the local community.
 The meeting spaces, amphitheatre and cafe are used by alumni and the broader public, creating opportunities for informal encounters and responding to demands for state of the art facilities.

 A distinctive cantilevered roof caps the building, and vertical beams create a deep coffered ceiling, adding volume and drama to the top level function room.